railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 .. note:: MPS, Procurement and Production

-   Open ERP distinguishes between Production, Purchase and Procurement.
+   OpenERP distinguishes between Production, Purchase and Procurement.

-   Production is manufacture, Purchase is the acquisition of goods from another party, and Procurement is either or both of those.
+   Production is manufacturing, Purchase is the acquisition of goods from another party, and Procurement is either one or both of those.
 So it would be better to call the MPS the Master Procurement Schedule.
-Which Open ERP does!
+Which OpenERP does!

 .. tip:: Product trading